When Can Children Decide which Parent to Live with in Ontario?

 (g) the ability of each person applying for custody of or access to the child to act as a parent; and

 (h) any familial relationship between the child and each person who is a party to the application.

 Ultimately, the older the child is, the more likely it is that they’re able to make clear and mature decisions about their preferences.
 Accordingly, with age they’ll be given more substantial weight.

 If you want to avoid litigation, there are other options to consider in order to make custody arrangements amicably.
-Mediators, Lawyers and Therapists all have special training to help resolve disputes.
-A Lawyer can help you negotiate an arrangement that respects your child’s wishes and that is also in their best interests.
-Andrew Feldstein is also a mediator and a lawyer.
+Mediators, lawyers and therapists all have special training to help resolve disputes.
+A lawyer can help you negotiate an arrangement that respects your child’s wishes and that is also in their best interests.
+Andrew Feldstein is a mediator as well as a lawyer.

 For additional information about custody and access determinations, please feel free to contact us toll free at (905) 581-7222 to book a free initial consultation with one of our experienced lawyers.